openmainframeproject-internship/Kube-CF---Endgame-Platform-on-Z/Documentation/installation-guide.md

 * Create the "eirini-fix" resource.
 This is required to fix an error: run `k create -f eirini-fix.yaml` in `Kube-CF---Endgame-Platform-on-Z/src/`
 * CF-Operator: `./install-operator` in `Kube-CF---Endgame-Platform-on-Z/src/cf-operator`
 ### Deploying, Installing & Testing KubeCF
+* Before deploying KubeCF, make sure you update the IP in `Kube-CF---Endgame-Platform-on-Z/src/kubecf/values.yaml` - this should be the IP of your VM.
 * Run `./install-kubecf` in `Kube-CF---Endgame-Platform-on-Z/src/kubecf`
 * Install the CF Command Line Interface: `sudo rpm -i cf-cli-6.50.0-1.5.s390x.rpm` in `Kube-CF---Endgame-Platform-on-Z/src/test`
 * Login: